AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/create-maps-customized-templates.md

 ## Create customized templates

-AEM Guides allows you to create customized maps and topics from the dita-templates folder.
+Adobe Experience Manager Guides allows you to create customized maps and topics from the dita-templates folder.
 You can use these customized templates to create your map and topic.
 You can also share these templates with your authors, and they can use them to create their files.
 Using these templates, you can allow the authors to keep separate copies of certain resources which are inside the templates folder.

 >[!NOTE]
 >